Wairarapa Media Facts

 Getting to the Wairarapa:

 The Wairarapa is just over an hour’s drive from the Wellington International Airport and inter-Island ferry connections.
-There is also a daily train service between Wellington and the Wairarapa towns of Featherston, Greytown Carterton and Masterton while a bus operates between the Featherston Railway Station and Martinborough, and between Woodside Station to nearby Greytown (not Sundays).
+Palmerston North airport is just 90 minutes from masterton which makes the Wairarapa one of very few regions in the country which can talk of such airport accessibility.
+There is also a train service between Wellington and the Wairarapa towns of Featherston, Greytown Carterton and Masterton while a bus operates between the Featherston Railway Station and Martinborough and Greytown.
 The region is ideal for a day trip from Wellington - here's how.

 Packed with colonial charm, Martinborough features over 20 wineries, most within walking distance of the quaint village square which is laid out in a Union Jack pattern.
 Some of New Zealand’s best pinot noir comes from the town’s friendly family-owned vineyards.
 With the small vineyards being so close to each other cycling-the-vines is a very popular thing to do in the town: this and the colonial style of the village make Martinborough special for wine tourists.

 The town is a popular weekend destination for Wellingtonians, who enjoy the premium wines, vineyard cafes, boutique stores, quality accommodation, olive groves and award-winning restaurants.
-Guided wine tours including Tranzit Tours daily Martinborough Gourmet Wine tour.
+Small group guided wine tours include Martinborough Gourmet Wine tour.
 Guided or self guided cycling tours are available.

 Featherston is home to the world’s only Fell Engine, and the gateway to the wild stretch of cliffs, rocks and water that is Palliser Bay.
 It’s one of the region’s highlights with an historic lighthouse, native fur seals and the Putangirua Pinnacles, which provided an eerie backdrop in Sir Peter Jackson’s The Return of the King movie.
 Featherston is a Booktown: home to an annual festival celebrating everything to do with books, writers and reading.
 Featherston Booktown is part of a global concept, with the most famous booktown being Hay-on-Wye in the UK.
 Check out the growing number of book stores open all year round Featherston.